Easter Sunday Baptism Liturgy, Songs, and Prayers

 Christian Erickson, keyboards, vocals

-Ian Clayton, tech team, guitar
+Ian Clayton, production, guitar

-Jennifer Mahnke, vocals, reader
+Jennifer Mahnke, vocals,

 Juniper Mahnke, vocals